VietnamOfficial Name: Socialist Republic of Vietnam

 Civil Procedures: Civil procedures in Vietnam, such as marriage, divorce, documenting the birth of a child, and issuance of death certificates, are highly bureaucratic and painstakingly slow.
 Documentation of these procedures often requires authentication in the country in which they were produced or for which they are intended and in Vietnam.
 Please contact the Vietnamese Embassy in Washington, D.C., or the Vietnamese Consulate General in San Francisco or Houston concerning documentary requirements for these services.

-Accessibility: While in Vietnam, individuals with disabilities will find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Vietnam, individuals with disabilities will find accessibility and accommodation very different from what you find in the United States.
 On June 29, 2010, the Vietnamese government approved a new law regarding accessibility for persons with disabilities.
 This law stipulates better accessibility to government offices, public buildings, and public transportation and communication.
 This law took effect January 1, 2011.
 Currently, except for buildings and hotels that have been built under international standards, most public places and public transportation are not accessible.
-Persons with disabilities will face difficulties in Vietnam as foot paths, rest rooms, road crossings and tourist areas are not equipped.
+Persons with disabilities will face difficulties in Vietnam as foot paths, rest rooms, road crossings and tourist areas are not equipped to assist them.

 Be cautious about drinking non-bottled water and about using ice cubes in drinks.
 You may wish to drink only bottled or canned beverages or beverages that have been boiled (such as hot tea and coffee).